 Looking after a drunk friend

-Make them aware that they’re drunk
+Step one: Make them aware that they’re drunk

-Elect to get them home safely
+Step Two: Elect to get them home safely

-Let someone know they’re in a state, or stay with them
+Step Three: Let someone know they’re in a state, or stay with them

-Dealing with a drunk mate emergency
+Dealing with a drunk friends emergency

 Different factors affect the impact of alcohol on an individual.
-Everything from how much they’ve drunk to when they last ate, their physical shape and health can play a role, which means the effects from boozing can sometimes take people by surprise.
+Everything from how much they’ve drunk to when they last ate, their physical shape and health can also play a role, which means the effects from boozing can sometimes take people by surprise.

 Vomiting, fainting and loss of consciousness are all associated with alcohol misuse.
 If you’re with someone who stops having a good time, and goes from bad to worse, some simple first aid steps could save their life.